nagy135/subtube/README.md

 chmod +x ~/.config/sxiv/exec/key-handler
 ```

-this allows you to use sxiv prefix (ctrl+x) in combination with key inside quotes to perform additional actions
+this allows you to use sxiv prefix (ctrl+x) followed by key inside quotes to perform additional actions

 # CRONTAB
 put these lines to you crontab file to download new thumbnails every 10 minutes.
 There is little issue with this showing notification on some systems.
 You might have to google a little to make it work.
 But once your crontab can regularly spawn `notify send 'title' 'body'`, it will work and refresh new videos regularly.
+If you can't `notify send` from crontab, it would simply update without notification.
 ```
 */10 * * * *  XDG_RUNTIME_DIR=/run/user/$(id -u) subtube secret_update
 ```